A karate suit (karate-gi, dogi, keiko-gi or just gi for short) is the plain white uniform worn for practice.

 100% Cotton vs Next Generation Materials

-All karate-gi used to be made of 100% cotton.
-In recent years, manufacturers have also been offering uniforms made of special materials.
-These are typically made from materials where each thread has a polyester core but is wrapped in a cotton outer.
-This kind of material has the smooth feel of a high quality shirt and offers a number of advantages over cotton.
-For example, it is much easier to take care of (withstanding higher temperatures in the wash and drying very quickly), it is lighter (which is a particular plus point when travelling) and it allows faster diffusion of sweat.
-These next generation uniforms are also very easy to move in – you will never have the feeling that your trousers are catching on your knee during mae-geri!
-However, the downside is that these uniforms are extremely expensive.
-And while they diffuse sweat quickly, the material is not as absorbent as pure cotton.
+Karategi used to all be made with 100% cotton but manufacturers also offer uniforms made of special materials.
+These are typically cotton/polyester, with each thread consisting of a polyester core wrapped in a cotton outer.
+This material has the soft and smooth feel of a high quality shirt and offers a number of advantages over cotton: they tend to be easy-care and light weight, dry quickly and do not need ironing.
+They are also very easy to move in – that feeling when your trousers catch on your knee while kicking?
+The fine-weave characteristics of the cotton-poly suits will help relieve this.
+The downside is that these uniforms are more expensive, and while they diffuse sweat quickly, the material is not as absorbent as pure cotton.

 How about the heavyweight options?